tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>The number of Tests of output type AMENDMENT that have been run against the record and have proposed changes to the record (Result.status="AMENDED")</td>
+			<td>The number of Tests of output type AMENDMENT that have been run against the record and have proposed changes to the record (Result.status="AMENDED" or "FILLED_IN")</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>